Indonesia - Que ver en Ubud - Danza tradicional Bali

 If you don’t feel like spending the night there, you can do like I did and ride your bike from the south coast of Bali to Ubud even though you have an hour’s ride there and back.

-And finally, if you are thinking about making a trip to Bali, you may also be interested in the post about the south of Bali: The Uluwatu Temple and the best beaches around and the post about 3 possible routes to travel around Southeast Asia.
+I remind you that you can subscribe to the blog, if you want to receive travel updates.
+You can also comment, rate and/or share the post to help us keep growing.
+And finally, if you are thinking about making a trip to Bali, you may also be interested in the post about the south of Bali: The Uluwatu Temple and the best beaches around and the post about the possible routes to travel around Southeast Asia.

 Big dreams turn into big things